 But does the Scottish wildcat have a fighting chance against extinction?

 The population has declined steadily through hundreds of years of persecution by gamekeepers, loss of habitat, and also through hybridization with feral domestic cats.
-It is estimated that anywhere from 35 to 400 pure wildcats are left in the wild, and they are considered one of Great Britain's most endangered mammals.
+It's estimated that anywhere from 35 to 400 pure wildcats are left in the wild, and they are considered one of Great Britain's most endangered mammals.

 But because they are solitary, elusive, and there are a high number of cats that are actually hybrids, estimating exactly how many pure wildcats are left has proven to be a difficult task.

-Though disease is currently a concern, as feline immunodeficiency virus was recently confirmed in one of the areas where wildcats are known to live, hybridization with feral cats is the most pressing concern for the species right now.
+Though disease is currently a concern, as feline immunodeficiency virus was confirmed in one of the areas where wildcats are known to live, hybridization with feral cats is the most pressing concern for the species right now.

 "The wildcat is a very capable survivor and prefers to breed with other wildcats, but it's so outnumbered by domestic cats that hybridisation is inevitable.
-This means that over a few generations, those wildcat genes are lost, and you're just left with domestic and feral cats causing big problems for prey species and themselves," the Wildcat Haven's chief scientist, Dr Paul O'Donoghue, recently told the BBC.
+This means that over a few generations, those wildcat genes are lost, and you're just left with domestic and feral cats causing big problems for prey species and themselves," the Wildcat Haven's chief scientist, Dr Paul O'Donoghue, told the BBC.